-- Unauthorized access or entry into a computer, computer system, network, software, or data. - Unauthorized alteration of computer equipment, software, network, or data.

-Any other act that violates Arkansas law or the College computer guidelines that is hereby incorporated by reference.
+- Unauthorized access or entry into a computer, computer system, network, software, or data. - Unauthorized alteration of computer equipment, software, network, or data. - Unauthorized use of another individual's identification and/or password. - Use of computing facilities, computers, or resources to send, view, or download obscene or abusive images or messages. - Any other act that violates Arkansas law or the College computer guidelines that is hereby incorporated by reference.